 The main hospitals associated with our programme are St Vincent’s University Hospital and the Mater Misericordiae University Hospital.
 In addition, there are more than 20 other training hospitals and more than 100 primary care practices that will facilitate your learning.
 You will also beneﬁt from a diverse range of exciting international placement opportunities.

 Career & Graduate Study Opportunities

 Graduates of the School have achieved worldwide recognition in clinical practice, research and healthcare leadership.
-Upon graduation, you must complete one year as an intern to gain full registration with the Irish Medical Council.
-You may then pursue training towards a career in a wide variety of specialties, in diverse settings, including hospitals and primary care facilities, or laboratory-based diagnosis and research.
+Following graduation, you complete one year as an intern, followed by training towards a career in a wide variety of specialties and settings including hospitals, primary care facilities, or laboratory-based diagnosis and research.

 What Will I Study

 Focuses on core sciences and their application to Medicine.
 Highlights include:

 Focuses on the structure and function of healthy organ systems.
 Highlights include:

 - Anatomy Dissection